Tutorial: Real-time Android Heart Rate Monitor and Dashboard

 healthcareportal

-The UI for the real-time dashboard is built on top of Material Design and PubNub JavaScript SDK is used for subscribing and receiving the readings.
+The UI for the real-time heart rate dashboard is built on top of Material Design and PubNub JavaScript SDK is used for subscribing and receiving the readings.

-Additionally , the dashboard user can retrieve the historical readings.
+Additionally , the heart rate dashboard user can retrieve the historical readings.
 This is done using the PubNub’s Storage & Playback (aka History API) feature.

 That’s it!
-We’ve built a simple heart rate monitoring application for Android without using any external components.
+We’ve built a simple heart rate monitoring app for Android, like Oura and Whoop, without using any external components.
 This app gives you a good idea of how to combine the functionality of an Android smartphone with real-time data streams for healthcare applications.

 Because we show no bias when it comes to mobile operating systems, next week, we’ll release our tutorial building this application for iOS, so stay tuned!